YastroML/YastroML/README.md

 YastroML
 ========

-Materials for the Yale Astronomy department's informal seminar on statistics and data mining.
+Materials for the Yale Astronomy department's informal seminar on statistics, data mining, and machine learning in astronomy.
 We are using the ["Statistics, Data Mining, and Machine Learning in Astronomy" textbook](http://press.princeton.edu/titles/10159.html).

 How to contribute
 -----------------